 These shots show the product being used in their natural environment.
 If you are selling beach balls, a shot of people playing with them on the beach is helpful.
 People often like to see photos of the products being used, and this can help boost sales on your page.
 There is one exception.
-If you are selling jewelry or apparel on auction sites, experts caution against using live models to showcase the items.
-People are reluctant to buy jewelry that they perceive is used, so it is best to simply photograph the items against a plain white background.
+If you are selling jewellery or apparel on auction sites, experts caution against using live models to showcase the items.
+People are reluctant to buy jewellery that they perceive is used, so it is best to simply photograph the items against a plain white background.

 In many cases, it pays to show the detail on an item that you are selling on your site.
 This detail can include beading on a dress, a designer label or components on electronic equipment.
 It pays to get the sharpest images possible when taking a detail shot.
 Many webmasters use these shots in conjunction with others, showing both the full picture and the detail for the best effect.

 Detail shots are excellent if you are promoting a brand name or a luxury item.
 The key to making the best of this shot is to use the right lighting to highlight one facet of the image.
 Make sure to view your detail shot from different devices to make sure it is visible and the details are sharp.

 There may be times when you will want to group items together and sell them as a package.
 This is ideal for selling things like cameras and lenses, clothing and accessories and toys and books.
 Experts recommend designating one item as the “hero” item, or the item that will stand out visually from the rest.
 Center the rest of the items around it, paying attention to balance and sizing for the best effect.